chouandy/solidity101/README.md

     - [solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity)
   - [Hardhat](https://hardhat.org/)
 - [x] New and deploy a ERC20 token contract
+- [x] New and deploy vault contract
-- [ ] New and deploy vault contract
+- [ ] New and deploy Uniswap V2 router wrapped contract